Gojira (1954) starring Akira Takarada, Momoko Kôchi, Akihiko Hirata

 Synopsis of Gojira

 The ocean’s surface begins to boil white-hot.
 A Japanese freighter vanishes into the Pacific.
 And the superstitious villagers of Odo Island fear an ancient legend has come true ….
 The legend of Gojira!
 Awakened from an eons-long sleep by an atomic bomb explosion.
 The behemoth turns Tokyo into a wasteland of atomic fire and rubble.
 Who, or what, can stop it?

 Review of Gojira

-Editor’s note: This review is for Gojira, the original Japanese Godzilla movie – not the Americanized version with Raymond Burr.
-That is reviewed under Godzilla- King of the Monsters.
+Editor’s note: This review is for Gojira, the original Japanese Godzilla movie.
+Not the Americanized version with Raymond Burr.
+Read that review under Godzilla- King of the Monsters.

 I’d like to contrast it with the Burr version.
-In short, it’s a much tighter story, slowly moving from something causing destruction at sea, and on Odo island, until it’s finally seen about 25 minutes into the film.
-Gojira is a devastating terror — a mobile natural disaster, that mankind’s technology is worthless against.
+In short, it’s a much tighter story.
+It moves slowly from something causing destruction at sea, and on Odo island.
+Until it’s finally seen about 25 minutes into the film.
+Gojira is a devastating terror.
+Its a mobile natural disaster.
+And mankind’s technology is worthless against.
 Gojira is a metaphor for the potential dangers of atomic radiation.
 But it’s more than that.
 It’s a metaphor for humanity’s hopelessness, despite our hubris, against nature unbridled.

 Characters in Gojira

 - Hideto Ogata (Akira Takarada, Godzilla vs. the Sea Monster, Godzilla 2014).
-Pilot, the first protagonist, who’s in love with Emiko.
+Pilot, the first protagonist.
+He’s in love with Emiko.

 - Emiko Yamane (Momoko Kôchi, Godzilla vs. Destroyah, The Mysterians).
 Lovely, kind, young lady.
 She’s in love with Ogata.
 But engaged since childhood to Serizawa.

 - Daisuke Serizawa-hakase (Akihiko Hirata, Sanjuro, Godzilla vs. Mechagodzilla).
-The brilliant scientist, who may have found a way to stop Gojira.
+The brilliant scientist.
+He may have found a way to stop Gojira.
 But he fears that his knowledge is too dangerous to use.
 If used once, it can be used again.
-And it could lead to the destruction of all life on the planet.
+And it could lead to the destruction of all life.
 He also is truly, deeply, in love with Emiko.
 And he knows that she doesn’t return his feelings.